riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 project if I wanted to get together enough donors to be like another GV.
 But eventually (54:24) we'd want to do it.

+## Professionalization of the board

 56:56: Elie: Alexander is here.
-(57:13) Suggestion rob had is to make subcommittees for different topics.
+(57:13) Suggestion Rob had is to make subcommittees for different topics.
 Board professionalization, making meetings more efficient.
 Plan is to follow-up individually after the meeting.